 Let it also be known that furry dogs come with their own disadvantage when it comes to not bathing twice a month.
-Although they absorb smell, furry dogs tend to easily become dirty and because their fur can easily carry dirt.
+Although they absorb the smell, furry dogs tend to easily become dirty because their fur can easily carry dirt.

 So if you must reduce the amount of bath you give your fluffy friend then you also have to trim the fur to a bare minimum, so as to reduce the probability of carrying too much dirt, pending when it’s time for a bath.